yashuv/yashuv/README.md

 <h2><div align="center">Hey 👋, I'm Yashuv!💻</div> </h2>
 <p>
-  I am a passionate machine learning, deep learning, and NLP practitioner and learner, always seeking new opportunities to learn and apply these technologies to solve real-world problems.
+  I am a passionate data science, machine learning, deep learning, and NLP practitioner and learner, always seeking new opportunities to learn and apply these technologies to solve real-world problems.
 I have a deep understanding of machine learning concepts and algorithms, and I am experienced in a variety of machine learning tools and frameworks, including TensorFlow, scikit-learn, and PyTorch.
  </p>